bbo-lab/ACM/OUTPUTS.md

 #### save_dict.npy

 Learned model parameters as well as resulting latent variables and corresponding covariance matrices for the entire sequence.
-The format is:
+If temporal constraints are enforced (i.e. `mode=4` or `mode=3` in `calibration.py`), the format is:
 ```
 dict(
     # learned transition matrix (legacy: this is fixed to the identity matrix) # LEGACY